Square Lake is located 7 miles north of Stillwater in the city of May.

 Public shore fishing is limited to the shoreline within the county park.
 The county maintains a fishing pier within the park on the north side of the beach.

 - Stock Rainbow Trout yearlings annually (3,000 in spring and 2,000 in fall).

 Square Lake has the best water quality of any lake in the east metro area.
 Bluegill are averaged size, but some anglers can locate larger fish in deeper water at the outside edge of the vegetation in summer.

-Trout stocking in Square Lake has been suspended until 2016.
-Stocking of trout may be resumed pending the results of a water quality study by the local watershed district.
+Trout stocking in Square Lake has been suspended until Fall 2016.
+Stocking of trout has been suspended pending the results of a water quality study by the local watershed district.